nlamo/sidebar-template/README.md

 # sidebar-template

 Website template with sticky sidebar.
-HTML/SCSS.
+Has a dark mode.

+Made with HTML/SCSS/Vue.js.

 For use as a design sandbox.